Everything You Need to Know About Nasal Polyps and How to Get Rid of It

 - Cystic fibrosis

 In some people, there can be a hereditary tendency to develop polyps which may be due to genetic factors.
 Before you go for the nasal polyp’s treatment in Jupiter, FL, you need to be aware of the symptoms.
 Here’s a look:

 When the polyps become big enough, it can block your nasal passage and result in congestion.
-The nasal polyps symptoms are as follows:
+The nasal polyps symptoms

 A nasal polyp will be visible if the doctor looks up into the nasal passage with the help of lit equipment known as a nasoscope.
 However, if the polyp is deeper n the sinuses, the doctor may need to perform a nasal endoscopy.
 The procedure consists of inserting a thin and flexible tube with a light and camera at the end of the nasal passages.

 For determining the size of the polyp, a CT scan or MRI scan may be required.
 The polyps appear as opaque spots on the scans.
 The doctor may also perform the allergy test for finding out the exact source of nasal inflammation.
 The tests involve making tiny pricks in the skin and depositing liquid form of allergens.
 The doctor will observe if your body reacts to any of these allergens.
 In case a young child has nasal polyps, the doctor will conduct a test for genetic diseases like cystic fibrosis.

 Medications that help in alleviating the inflammation can help in reducing the size of the polyp along with relieving the congestion.
 The runny nose and sensation of blockage can be treated with the help of nasal steroids.
 But they work temporarily as when you stop taking them, the symptoms return quickly, explains the ENT specialist near you.
 Antihistamines and antibiotics can also help in the treatment of allergies or sinus infections which are caused by the inflammation in the nose.